TheStig294/100-more-randomats-pack-1/README.md

 ## Triggered

 Applies a red screen effect, shakes the screen and plays a loud sound when someone dies\
+NOTE: This randomat is disabled by default as the screen effect and sound is too overwhelming to those who have sensory sensitivity.\
 \
-_ttt_randomat_triggered_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_triggered_ - Default: 0 - Whether this randomat is enabled

 ## Unbelievable Guilt